Hexworks/zircon/README.md

 # Zircon

-Zircon is a terminal emulator which targets multiple GUI platforms and designed specifically for game developers.
+Zircon is a Text GUI library which targets multiple platforms and designed specifically for game developers.
 It is usable out of the box for all JVM languages including Java.

-Currently only a Swing implementation is present but there other GUI platforms on the road map.
+Currently only a Swing implementation is present but we are working on a libGDX one.

 *Note that* this library is deeply inspired by [Lanterna](https://github.com/mabe02/lanterna) and parts of its codebase were ported to serve as a basis for this library.

 [![][circleci img]][circleci]
 [![codecov](https://codecov.io/gh/Hexworks/zircon/branch/master/graph/badge.svg)](https://codecov.io/gh/Hexworks/zircon)
 [![][license img]][license]

+## A little Crash Course

+In order to work with Zircon you should get familiar with the core concepts.
+Zircon provides multiple layers of abstractions and it depends on your needs which one you should pick.

+### Terminal
+At the lowest level Zircon provides the [Terminal] interface.
+This provides you with a surface on which you can draw [TextCharacter]s.
+A [TextCharacter] is basically a character (like an `x`) with additional metadata like `foregroundColor` and `backgroundColor`.
+This surface sits on top of a GUI layer and completely abstracts away how that layer works.
+For example the default implementation of the [Terminal] interface uses Swing under the hood.
+The main advantage of using [Terminal]s is that by implementing all its methods you can swap Swing with something else (like SWT) and use **all** higher level abstractions on top of it (like [Screen]s) which depend on [Terminal] (more on [Screen]s later).
+Working with [Terminal]s is *very* simple but somewhat limited.
+A [Terminal] is responsible for:

+- drawing characters (by position or by cursor) on the screen
+- handling inputs (keyboard and mouse) which are emitted by the GUI layer
+- handling the cursor which is visible to the user
+- handling [Layer]ing
+- storing style information
+- drawing [TextImage]s on top of it

+This seems like a lot of things to do at once so you might ask "How is this [SOLID](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design))?".
+Zircon solves this problem with composition: All of the above mentioned categories are handled by an object within a [Terminal] which is responsible for only one thing.
+For example [Terminal] implements the [Layerable] interface and internally all operations defined by it are delegated to an object which implements [Layerable] only.
+You can peruse these [here](https://github.com/Hexworks/zircon/tree/master/src/main/kotlin/org/codetome/zircon/api/behavior).

+## Modifiers
+When working with [TextCharacter]s apart from giving them color you might want to apply some special [Modifier] to them like `UNDERLINE` or `VERTICAL_FLIP`.
+You can do this by picking the right [Modifier] from the [Modifiers] class.
+You can set any number of [Modifier]s to each [TextCharacter] individually and when you refresh your [Terminal] by calling `flush` on it you will see them applied.

+## TextImages
+A [TextImage] is an in-memory object on which you can draw [TextCharacter]s and later you can draw the [TextImage] itself on your [Terminal].
+This is useful to create ASCII art for example and paste it on your [Terminal] multiple times or save it for later use.

 ## Getting Started

-If you want to work with Zircon you can add it to your project as a dependency
+If you want to work with Zircon you can add it to your project as a dependency.

 from Maven: